cysouw/diathesis/text/c10_participle.md

 - Er bekommt zugearbeitet/beigepflichtet/gedankt.
 - Auf diesem Wege möchte man gerne zum Geburtstag gratuliert bekommen.^[Attested online at <https://www.tafeldeko.de/news/geburtstagsgruesse-viele-moeglichkeiten-zu-gratulieren/>, accessed 16 July 2021.]
-- besonders aber hat Madame Lortzing die Schmeichelscenen mit dem Vater so schön und gut gespielt, daß sie bei jeder Scene hat applaudirt bekommen.^[Gräf, Hans Gerhard (ed.) *Goethes Ehe in Briefen* p.
+- Besonders aber hat Madame Lortzing die Schmeichelscenen mit dem Vater so schön und gut gespielt, daß sie bei jeder Scene hat applaudirt bekommen.^[Gräf, Hans Gerhard (ed.) *Goethes Ehe in Briefen* p.
 401, available online <https://books.google.de/books?id=vehYBQAAQBAJ&pg=PA401-IA2>, accessed 16 July 2021.]

 ### [ NDA | pNA ] *bekommen/kriegen/erhalten+Partizip* Dative passive (*Rezipientenpassiv*) {#sec:participles-bekommen-passive}

 The dative passive is widely discussed in the German grammatical literature under the name *Rezipientenpassiv*.
-Leirbukt* [-@leirbukt1997] presents a major monograph-sized investigation of this construction.
+Leirbukt [-@leirbukt1997] presents a major monograph-sized investigation of this construction.
 This diathesis promotes the dative argument to nominative subject.
 For example, the dative *dem Schüler* of the verb *abnehmen* 'to take away' [@next a] is remapped to nominative *der Schüler* [@next b].
 As with all passives, the original agent can be expressed with a *von* or *durch* prepositional phrase, though this is uncommon.
 Leirbukt [-@leirbukt1997: 130] finds 10-20% expressed agents, most using *von*, and almost all being semantically animate.

 ::: ex
 - Der Lehrer nimmt dem Schüler das Handy ab.
-- Der Schüler bekommt das Handy abgenommen (von dem Lehrer).
+- Der Schüler bekommt das Handy (von dem Lehrer) abgenommen.
 :::

 The choice between the light verbs *bekommen*, *kriegen* and *erhalten* does not seem to have any clear semantic impact, but is mainly determined stylistically and dialectally [@leirbukt1997: Ch.
 4; @lenz2013: 427ff.].

 **Attested Verbs**

-- Leirbukt [@leirbukt1997: 68-99] lists hundreds of verbs organised in many semantic classes.
+- Leirbukt [-@leirbukt1997: 68-99] lists hundreds of verbs organised in many semantic classes.

 **Further Examples**